Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

 where $\Bfield\in T^\vee_\R$ and $\GIT\in i\ft^\vee_\R.$ For instance, if $T^\vee$ is identified with $\C^\times,$ then $\Bfield = e^{2\pi i\Arg(\partwo)},$ and $\GIT=\log|\partwo|.$

 We will also write

 for the ``quaternionified Lie algebra'' of $G,$ and $\mathfrak{g}_\mathbb{Z}^\vee := X^\bullet(G)$ for the character lattice of $G$.

 In this paper, we use both dg categories and abelian categories; we will always be explicit about which are which.
 All limits, colimits, sheaves, \emph{etc.} of categories are always taken in the appropriate homotopical sense.
 Here we make clear our notation for various flavors of categories we consider: \begin{itemize} \item For $X$ an algebraic variety, we write $\Coh(X)$ for the abelian category of coherent sheaves on $X,$ and $\Cohdg(X)$ for the dg-category of complexes in this category. \item For $A$ a (possibly dg) algebra, we write $A\dgmod$ for the dg category of complexes of $A$-modules.
-In the case where $A$ is an underived (\emph{i.e.}, concentrated in degree 0) algebra, we write $A\mmod$ for the abelian category of $A$-modules. \item For $M$ a Liouville sector, we write $\Fuk(M)$ for (an idempotent-complete, dg model of) the Fukaya category of $M$ as defined in \cite{GPS1}. \item For $X$ a manifold, we write $\Sh(X)$ for the dg category of possibly infinite-rank complexes of sheaves on $X$ with constructible cohomology.
+In the case where $A$ is an underived (\emph{i.e.}, concentrated in degree 0) algebra, we write $A\mmod$ for the abelian category of $A$-modules.
+Similarly, we write $A\perf$ and $A\dgperf$ for the respective abelian and dg categories of perfect $A$-modules. \item For $M$ a Weinstein manifold or sector, we write $\Fuk(M)$ for (an idempotent-complete, dg model of) the Fukaya category of $M$ as defined in \cite{GPS1}. \item For $X$ a manifold, we write $\Sh(X)$ for the dg category of possibly infinite-rank complexes of sheaves on $X$ with constructible cohomology.
 If $X$ is a complex manifold, we write $\Perv(X)$ for the abelian category of possibly infinite-rank perverse sheaves on $X$. \item In general, for $\cC$ a dg category equipped with a t-structure, we write $\cC^\heartsuit$ for the abelian category which is its heart. \end{itemize}

-We also study various classes of closely-related spaces, whose notation we list here: \begin{itemize} \item The letter $\aht$ always denotes a toric hyperk\"ahler variety, which we refer to in this paper as an ``additive hypertoric variety,'' to distinguish it from its multiplicative analogue. \item Multiplicative hypertoric varieties will be denoted by $\mht.$ We will sometimes call this a ``Betti MHT'' to distinguish it from its Dolbeault version. \item The ``Dolbeault version'' of a multiplicative hypertoric variety, which lives at a special point on the twistor $\mathbb{P}^1$ where the Lagrangian skeleton becomes holomorphic, is denoted by $\mht^{\Dol}.$ \end{itemize}
+We also study various classes of closely-related spaces, whose notation we list here: \begin{itemize} \item The letter $\aht$ always denotes a toric hyperk\"ahler variety, which we refer to in this paper as an ``additive hypertoric variety,'' to distinguish it from its multiplicative analogue. \item Multiplicative hypertoric varieties will be denoted by $\mht.$ We will sometimes call this a ``Betti MHT'' to distinguish it from its Dolbeault version.
+We write $\widetilde{\mht}$ for the $\mathfrak{g}^\vee_\Z$ cover of $\mht$ determined by pulling back the complex group-valued moment map $\mht\to G^\vee$ along the exponential map $\fg^\vee\to G^\vee.$ \item The ``Dolbeault version'' of a multiplicative hypertoric variety, which is a hyperk\"ahler rotation of (an open retract of) $\mht$, is denoted by $\Dolb$. \end{itemize}